digitalpalitools/voice-recorder/CONFIG.md

 ### Prerequisites

 - Being member of the voicerecorder gcloud project.
-As of 2020-08-04, these are:
+As of 2020-11-08, these are:
   - Chris: cxxxg@cxxxp.me (editor)
-  - Partho: pxxxs@lxxxe.com (editor)
   - Sebastian: sxxxl@pxxxo.de (editor)
   - Daniel: dxxx0@gxxxl.com (owner)